 - 3. According to verses 21-25, what has been the universal response of mankind to the revelation of God?
 How do the following portions describe man's reaction?
 How has this been evidenced throughout history? - a.
-For although they knew God, they did not honor Him as God or give thanks to him (v.21).
+For even though they knew God, they did not honor Him as God or give thanks (v.21).

 b.
-But they became futile in their thinking, and their foolish hearts were darkened (v.21).
+But they became futile in their speculations, and their foolish heart was darkened (v.21).